Peter-Jan/crazyflie_ws/README.md

 ## Note to ACSI 2018 Students!!

 I already set up the lab computer for instructor user!
 So you can try "Test the Environment" and "Connecting with Optitrack" right away.
-Skip "Setup Instructions" That computer is there to serve as a reference.
+Skip "Setup Instructions".
+However, that computer is there to serve as a reference.
 It is not answer to everything.
 It still lacks many things.
 It just provides the bare minimum of this project.
-So try to go through the steps on your own Ubuntu machine and see what you can do.
+This guide is just here to tell you what are needed and to provide big picture of things.
+In the end YOU have to integrate the systems on your own.

 ## Synopsis